facebookresearch/hydra/website/versioned_docs/version-1.0/plugins/nevergrad_sweeper.md

 The plugin supports two types of parameters: [Choices](https://facebookresearch.github.io/nevergrad/parametrization_ref.html#nevergrad.p.Choice) and [Scalars](https://facebookresearch.github.io/nevergrad/parametrization_ref.html#nevergrad.p.Scalar).
 They can be defined either through config file or commandline override.

 ### Defining through commandline override
-Hydra provides a override parser that support rich syntax.
+Hydra provides an override parser that supports rich syntax.
 More documentation can be found in ([OverrideGrammer/Basic](../advanced/override_grammar/basic.md)) and ([OverrideGrammer/Extended](../advanced/override_grammar/extended.md)).
 We recommend you go through them first before proceeding with this doc.

 #### Choices
 To override a field with choices: